SagarSDagdu/SDDownloadManager/README.md

 ### Downloading files in background

-The parameter `shouldDownloadInBackground` decides whether the download should occur using a background session.
+The parameter `shouldDownloadInBackground` to the method `downloadFile()` decides whether the download should occur using a background session.
+For background downloads to be supported, add this to your `AppDelegate`

+    func application(_ application: UIApplication, handleEventsForBackgroundURLSession identifier: String, completionHandler: @escaping () -> Void) {
+        debugPrint("handleEventsForBackgroundURLSession: \(identifier)")
+        SDDownloadManager.shared.backgroundCompletionHandler = completionHandler
+    }

+If you want to show a local notification after all background downloads finish, set `showLocalNotificationOnBackgroundDownloadDone` to `true`.
+You can set the text of local notification using `localNotificationText` property, Refer the following snippet :

     SDDownloadManager.shared.showLocalNotificationOnBackgroundDownloadDone = true //Set this if you want to issue a local notification when all the background downloads complete.
     SDDownloadManager.shared.localNotificationText = "All background downloads complete" //Text for the local notification